nexusdev/hack-recovery/README.md

-now we have just to lookup and output the balances of each address
+Now we have just to lookup and output the balances of each address.